 In fact, according to Centers for American Progress, a Transgendered employee at IBM filed a discrimination suit against the organization.
 It cost IBM millions in unrealized profits.
 The cost of employee replacement occurs at a national rate of $5,000 – $10,000 for hourly employees and $75,000 to $211,000 for executives.
 In one aggregate study, employees who work in a hostile work environment will cost companies an annual $1.4 billion.

-Shareholders are recognizing that companies with all-inclusive hiring policies improve their profit margins dramatically because the pool of applicants is comprised of the top performers.
-Shouldn’t we expect cities to adopt all-inclusive policies if cities rely on organizations’ fiscal earning power?
+Shareholders recognize that companies with all-inclusive hiring policies improve their profit margins dramatically because the pool of applicants is comprised of the top performers.
+Shouldn’t we expect cities to adopt all-inclusive policies if cities rely on organizations’ financial earning power?
 Successful organizations contribute to cities in many ways.
-When businesses can no longer remain fiscally sound this affects the financial markets and the welfare of the city in which the business operates or has its headquarters.
+When businesses can no longer remain fiscally sound this affects the financial markets and the welfare of the city in which the company operates or has its headquarters.

 According to Scott Quehl of Brookings Research, it took Philadelphia and New Haven financial planning to recover their millions of dollars deficit.
 The cities were either at Junk Bond status or just above Junk Bond status.
-Investments were deferred and short fix-it methodologies were running out.
+Investments were deferred, and short fix-it methodologies were running out.
 Their deficits prevented them from borrowing from capital markets at percentage rates that they could manage.
 By 1999, both cities recovered with a budget well exceeding their expectations.
-They recovered by cutting costs and expenses among a number of strategies, one of which was to open their doors to a wider market. http://www.brookings.edu/research/articles/2000/06/summer-transportation-quehl
+They improved by cutting costs and expenses among some strategies, one of which was to open their doors to a broader market. http://www.brookings.edu/research/articles/2000/06/summer-transportation-quehl

-The cost of relocating organizations to gay-friendly cities, where legal protections do exist for GLBT, might initially be a costly endeavor, but in recognizing a link between shifts in profit margins and a decline in employee retention rates, organizations are realizing that where they position their headquarters matters.
-If a company has all-inclusive policies which raise the bar, both in terms of employee morale and in terms of recruitment but have to risk losing opportunities in recruiting the best candidates for the job, isn’t it best that their shareholders, civic and corporate leaders speak out?
+The cost of relocating organizations to gay-friendly cities, where legal protections do exist for LGBT, might initially be a costly endeavor, but in recognizing a link between shifts in profit margins and a decline in employee retention rates, organizations realize that where they position their headquarters matters.
+If a company has all-inclusive policies which raise the bar, both regarding employee morale and regarding recruitment but have to risk losing opportunities in recruiting the best candidates for the job, isn’t it best that their shareholders, civic and corporate leaders speak out?
 Why when a city relies on the success of organizations, would it not offer protections and adopt all-inclusive policies as a matter of Best Practices when its’ leaders step up and speak out?

-In fact, this number would be exponentially so many times more than this, if businesses global wide were gay-friendly.
+In fact, this number would be exponentially so many times more than this, if businesses global-wide were gay-friendly.
 Could we venture to guesstimate?
-The researchers report that Sixty-six percent of GLBT consumers reported that they would purchase from gay-friendly businesses even if the unfriendly businesses offered lower prices and were convenient.
+The researchers report that Sixty-six percent of LGBT consumers indicated that they would purchase from gay-friendly businesses even if the unfriendly businesses offered lower prices and were convenient.

 When we cannot recruit the level of performers corporations to need due to the lack of protections, cities miss out on valuing cultures.
 Cities which have added value have in turn boosted their economy and their scores on a national level go up.